kopaka1822/ImageViewer/Docs/equation.md

 Image Equations determine how the image will look like before any filter was applied.

 The default image equation `I0` references the pixels from the first image.
 More images can be referenced with `I1`, `I2` and so on.
 Images can be combined with following operators: `* + - / ^`.
-Numerical constants can be used as well.
+Numerical constants and some [predefined constants](#Constants) can be used as well.
 The image color of each pixel is evaluated as follows:

 ```c++
 color.rgb = ("RGB_Equation").rgb;